DataDog/documentation/content/en/universal_service_monitoring/_index.md

 ## Exploring your services

-After you configure the Agent, wait about five minutes for your service to appear in the APM Service Catalog.
-Click the service to see the APM service details page.
+After you configure the Agent, wait about five minutes for your service to appear in the Service Catalog.
+Click the service to see the service details page.
 An operation name of `universal.http.server` or `universal.http.client` in the upper left indicates that the service telemetry comes from Universal Service Monitoring.

 The `universal.http.server` operation name captures health metrics for inbound traffic to your service.
 The corresponding `universal.http.client` operation name represents outbound traffic to other destinations.